EmanuelGustafzon/escape-the-building/README.md

   - Step one: Create new repositry.
   - Step two: choosing the Code Institute Python template.
   - Step three: Create a workspace in Gitpod.
-  - Step four: using git add . , git commit -m '' and git push to note the last updates of the application and push it up to github.
+  - Step four: using git add . , git commit -m '' and git push to note the last updates of the application and store the changes in github.
   - Step four: Install Python libraries by using the pip install command, storing them in the requierments.txt file by the pip freeze > command.

 - Herokun